 The following year, a younger brother (aged 23 years old) presented with a raised cholesterol concentration of 9.6 mmol/L (371 mg/dL).
 As he was known to have a first degree relative with raised cholesterol he met the Simon Broome criteria for possible FH, and was investigated further.

-Consent for genetic testing was obtained from the patient, and DNA extracted from an EDTA whole blood sample, and sent to the regional molecular genetics laboratory at the Belfast Health and Social Care Trust.
+Consent for genetic testing was obtained from the patient, and DNA extracted from an EDTA whole blood sample, and sent to the molecular genetics laboratory.
 The DNA was screened using fluorescent sequence analysis to look for mutations in the promoter and coding sequence (including intron-exon boundaries) of the LDL-Receptor gene, PCSK9 (exon 7) and Apo B-100 (part of exon 26) genes.
 Multiplex Ligation-dependent Probe Amplification (MLPA) analysis was also carried out for the LDL-Receptor gene.

-The variant c.1426C>T;p.P476S within exon 10 of the LDL-Receptor gene was identified in the patient.
+The sequence variant c.1426C>T;p.P476S within exon 10 of the LDL-Receptor gene was identified in the patient.
 This mutation had previously been identified in the Dutch FH population (Fouchier et al, 2005), but computer predictions performed by the referral lab were equivocal.
 PolyPhen2 (Adzhubei et al, 2010) and Mutation taster (Schwarz et al, 2014), predicted the mutation to be pathogenic, whilst SIFT (Sim et al, 2012), Pmut (http://mmb.pcb.ub.es/PMut/) and AlignGVGD (Tavtigian et al, 2005) predicted it to be non-pathogenic.
 The mutation was reported as possibly pathogenic and may be consistent with the diagnosis of FH.
 No further variants, or exon deletions or duplications were identified.
+A full pedigree study was recommended to see if there was co-segregation of the candidate sequence variant with the phenotype of a raised cholesterol.

 Family studies